LibreELEC/website/_posts/2024/2024-03-16-libreelec-nexus-12-0-beta1.md

 To set expectations, here's the 'No' list:

-- No support for updates from older LE releases (clean install is mandatory)
+- No support for updates from older LibreELEC releases (clean install is mandatory)
 - No support for internal eMMC install except WeTek Hub/Play2 and SBC boards
 - No support for SSV6501 and S908CS WiFi chips
 - No drivers for in-box DVB tuners